Frequently Asked Questions

 - What does an owner have to provide if a dog is kept outside?

-Anne Arundel County law requires that at dog kept outdoors is provided with food and water daily.
+Anne Arundel County law requires that a dog kept outdoors is provided with food daily and water at all times.
 A shelter which could be a doghouse must be provided as well.
-The shelter must have four sides one of which must have a door.
+The shelter must have four sides, one of which must have a door.
 The shelter must have a roof, floor and bedding.
-The shelter must be adequate in size as to allow the dog to stand up, lie down, and turn around without touching the sides.
+The shelter must be adequate in size to allow the dog to stand up, lie down, and turn around without touching the sides.
+For additional information on requirements for dogs outdoors please visit https://www.aacounty.org/departments/animal-control/forms-and-publications/animal-law-details.jpg or view the County Code Article 12 Title 4 at https://www.aacounty.org/

-- What forms of payment does Anne Arundel County Animal Control accept?
+- What forms of payment does Anne Arundel County Animal Care & Control accept?

 - If I witness an animal with a Potentially Dangerous Order or Dangerous Order in violation of the Order is there anything that can be done?